Table of Contents

 - Time missed from work and activity restrictions.

 Emotional healing is just as important as physical recovery after a car accident during pregnancy.
 Many women feel anxious about their babyโs movements, struggle to sleep, or ask for extra checkups.
-Research shows up to 30% of pregnant accident victims develop PTSD symptoms, such as flashbacks, nightmares, or fear of driving.
+Research shows that up to 30% of pregnant accident victims develop PTSD symptoms, such as flashbacks, nightmares, or fear of driving.
 Some find it hard to bond with the pregnancy due to fear that something may go wrong.

 Support is widely available.
 Therapy with a pregnancy-informed specialist, support groups, breathing exercises, and involving loved ones can help.
 In some cases, doctors may recommend safe medication.